 The methodology used here is the Architecture Analysis & Design Integrated Approach (ARCADIA).
 It is becoming popular, especially while dealing with complex systems, equipment, software or hardware architecture definition.
 ARCADIA is a method applied to systems and architecture engineering, supported by an open-source Capella modelling tool.
 It can be practiced while dealing with complex systems, equipment, software or hardware architecture definition, often taking into consideration constraints such as performance, cost, safety, security.
+The method focuses on function-driven modelling as opposed to requirements-driven one.
+As a function-driven modelling approach, Arcadia links modelling functions and their interfaces and incorporates functional requirements into the functions.
+The method focuses on various perspectives/layers that structure the implementation of an architecture in a systematic way.

-The reasons to use this method are to^[1]:
+The reasons to use this method are to [1]: